DJ Uiagalelei

-David John "DJ" Uiagalelei (/uiˌʌŋgələˈleɪ/ oo-ee-UNG-gə-lə-LAY; born April 17, 2001) is an American football quarterback for the Oregon State Beavers.
-He previously played for the Clemson Tigers before entering the transfer portal in 2022.
+David John Uiagalelei (/uiˌʌŋgələˈleɪ/ oo-ee-UNG-gə-lə-LAY; born April 17, 2001) is an American professional football quarterback for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Clemson Tigers, Oregon State Beavers, and Florida State Seminoles.
+He signed with the Chargers as an undrafted free agent in 2025.

-Early life and high school career
+Early life

 Uiagalelei, who is of Samoan descent, attended St. John Bosco High School in Bellflower, California.
 As a junior in 2018, he was the USA Today High School Offensive Player of the Year after throwing for 3,366 yards and 48 touchdowns.
 As a senior, he passed for 4,225 yards and 48 touchdowns.
 Uiagalelei also played baseball in high school.

 A five-star recruit, Uiagalelei committed to Clemson University to play college football on May 5, 2019.
 He signed with them on December 18, 2019, and enrolled at Clemson on January 8, 2020.

 College career

-Freshman year
+Clemson

-Uiagalelei started his first game for Clemson on October 31, 2020, against the Boston College Eagles.
+Uiagalelei started his first game for Clemson on October 31, 2020, against Boston College.
 He replaced Trevor Lawrence, who was ruled out after testing positive for COVID-19.
 Uiagalelei completed 31 passes on 40 attempts for 342 yards and 2 touchdowns in leading Clemson to a comeback victory after being down by 18 points in the first half.
-He started a second game in place of Lawrence the following week on November 7, 2020, against undefeated Notre Dame—Clemson lost to the Irish in an overtime thriller, 47-40 despite another impressive performance by Uiagalelei, who completed 29 of 44 passes for 439 yards and 2 touchdowns.
+He started a second game in place of Lawrence the following week on November 7, 2020, against undefeated Notre Dame; Clemson lost to the Irish in an overtime thriller, 47-40, despite another impressive performance by Uiagalelei, who completed 29 of 44 passes for 439 yards and 2 touchdowns.

-Sophomore year

-After Trevor Lawrence left for the NFL, Uiagalelei became Clemson's starting quarterback.
+In 2021, after Trevor Lawrence left for the NFL, Uiagalelei became Clemson's starting quarterback.
 He came into the season with much hype.
 The Tigers were ranked #3 in the nation in the preseason poll.
-He signed a deal with Dr. Pepper and Bojangles (restaurant) to appear in their commercials throughout the season.
-Clemson's first challenge of the season would come against the #5 Georgia Bulldogs.
-However, Uiagalelei played poorly, going 19-for-37 on pass attempts, threw for 178 yards, no touchdowns, and an interception.
+He signed a deal with Dr. Pepper and Bojangles to appear in their commercials throughout the season.
+Clemson's first challenge of the season would come against the then #5 Georgia Bulldogs.
+Uiagalelei played poorly, going 19-for-37 on pass attempts, threw for 178 yards, no touchdowns, and an interception.
 The game's only touchdown came from a pick six thrown by Uiagalelei.
-Clemson ultimately lost, 10-3.
+Clemson ultimately lost the opener, 10–3.

-Junior year

-After being benched in favor of Cade Klubnik during the ACC Championship, Uiagalelei announced his decision to enter the transfer portal on December 4, 2022.
+After being benched in favor of five star freshman Cade Klubnik during the 2022 ACC Championship Game, Uiagalelei announced his decision to enter the transfer portal on December 4, 2022.

-Statistics
+Oregon State

+On December 24, 2022, Uiagalelei announced that he would be transferring to Oregon State University of the Pac-12 Conference.

+On August 22, 2023, Oregon State named Uiagalelei the starting quarterback over Ben Gulbranson and Aidan Chiles.
+After the 2023 regular season, it was announced on November 30 that Uiagalelei would again enter the transfer portal, following head coach Jonathan Smith's decision to leave OSU for Michigan State.